shadolee/CFA-Project-Directory/README.md

 [eBay Auction site clone](https://github.com/shadolee/ebay-clone): for my own enjoyment and with the help of a tutorial I created an online auction site similar to eBay.

 ## Major Project 3:

+### Other Term 3 Projects:

+[Javascript Weather API Terminal App](https://github.com/shadolee/CFA-weather-api-terminal-app): a terminal application which prompts the user to enter the name of their city which will return the current weather conditions in that city.